German teens say English exam was unfair

 They say the texts they had to analyse were "unfair" - stuffed with highly literary and outdated vocabulary.

-Baden-Württemberg regional officials, however, called the texts "appropriate" and defended the exam board.
+Baden-Württemberg state officials, however, called the texts "appropriate" and defended the exam board.

 They were part of the teenagers' crucial Abitur school-leaving exams.